makeup-js/makeup-expander/README.md

 ## Params

 * `el`: the root widget el
+* `options.autoCollapse`: applies a collapse behavior (`collapseOnClick`, `collapseOnFocusOut`, `collapseOnMouseOut`) based on expand behaviour (default: false)
+* `options.collapseOnClickOut`: whether the content should collapse when clicking outside of content (default: false)
-* `options.autoCollapse`: whether click-activated expander should collapse when keyboard or mouse leaves the content or widget (default: false)
+* `options.collapseOnFocusOut`: whether the content should collapse when focus leaves the content (default: false)
-* `options.click`: whether the host should be click activated (default: false)
+* `options.collapseOnMouseOut`: whether the content should collapse when mouse leaves the content (default: false)
 * `options.contentSelector`: the query selector for the expandee element in relation to the widget (default: '.expander__content')
+* `options.expandOnClick`: whether the host should be click activated (default: false)
-* `options.focus`: whether the host should be focus activated (default: false)
+* `options.expandOnFocus`: whether the host should be focus activated (default: false)
+* `options.expandOnHover`: whether the host should be hover activated (default: false)
 * `options.focusManagement`: where focus should go (null, 'content', 'focusable', 'interactive', or ID reference) when click expander is activated with keyboard (default: null)
 * `options.hostSelector`: the query selector for the host element in relation to the widget (default: '.expander__host')
-* `options.hover`: whether the host should be hover activated (default: false)
-* `options.spacebar` whether spacebar should force a click event (do not use if host already triggers click events!) (default: false)

 ## Events